-There are a handful of dairy-free brands that can be found at your local grocery store.
+There are plenty of dairy-free brands that can be found at your local grocery store.
 A few of these include Daiya, So Delicious, Silk, and KateFarms.
 With that said, it’s best to have a few dairy-free recipes on hand that are tasty as well as nutritious.

 Prepare for your week by experimenting with a few cheese alternative meals such as Roasted Vegetable Tacos with Spicy Cashew Cheese, a vegetable and fatty acid-rich treat, or this Pumpkin, Arugula, and Goat Cheese Gnocchi, a recipe that packs a punch with various antioxidant benefits, a boost of iron, and plenty of fiber.

-The Food Monster App offers over 10,000 vegetarian and vegan recipes that can help you redesign a dairy-free pantry, rid your home of temptation, and create a balanced nutritional regime.
+The Food Monster App offers over 20,000 vegan recipes that can help you redesign a dairy-free pantry, rid your home of temptation, and create a balanced nutritional regime.
 It is available for both Android and iPhone, and can also be found on Instagram and Facebook.